Curry Coconut Corvina with Idaho® Potatoes

-- Heat a large sauté pan over medium heat and drizzle in 2 tablespoons canola oil.
+- Heat a large sauté pan over medium heat and drizzle in 2 tablespoons of canola oil.

-- Remove the fish and set aside.
+- Remove the fish and set it aside.
 DO NOT CLEAN OUT THE PAN.

 - Add in garlic and let it sauté for a minute, then add in coconut milk, curry powder and tomatoes.
 Let the sauce cook down for 10 minutes over medium-low heat, then add fish back into the pan along with the peas.
 Season with salt and pepper to your taste.
 Simmer on low heat for another 5 minutes, until fish is warmed through.

 - Place potatoes on the plate and ladle sauce over them.
 Place fish on top and sprinkle with chopped cilantro.

 Corvina varies in thickness, try to choose a piece that is fairly even from one end to the other.
 This will make it easier to portion into equal sized pieces and it will guarantee that the cooking rate for all the pieces will be the same.

 If you have one piece that is very thin and one piece that is very thick, the thin piece will be cooked through while the thicker piece will not.